MPCS-51220/reservation-system-christian-the-wingdings/README.md

 The Equipment Reservation System is accessed through a command-line interface.
 Below are the commands and instructions on how to use them.

 ### Making a Reservation

     Select 'Make reservation' by entering 1 from the main menu.

-    Enter the required details:
-        Customer name.
-        Machine choice 1 - 3.
-        Start and end date/time for the reservation. formated YYYY-MM-DD HH:mm
+    Enter the required details:(Customer Name, Machine choice, Start Date and Time, End Date and Time) The system will confirm upon success.
+*NOTE start/end is formated YYYY-MM-DD HH:MM*

 ### Cancelling a Reservation

-    Select 'Cancel reservation' from the main menu.
+    Select 'Cancel reservation' by entering 2 from the main menu.
     Enter the ID of the reservation you wish to cancel.
     The system will confirm the cancellation and show any applicable refund.

 ### Listing Reservations

-    Select 'List reservations' from the main menu.
+    Select 'List reservations' by entering 3 from the main menu.
     Choose the type of listing you need (by date, machine, or customer).
     Enter the required parameters based on your selection.

 ### Exiting the System

-    Select 'Quit' from the main menu.
+    Select 'Quit' by entering 4 from the main menu.
     Choose whether to save changes (if applicable).
+*NOTE: calendar object will be saved as calendar.pkl in the main repo directory*

 ## API Reference